What are Projected Expenses? These are future expenses that need to pay at some point in the year.

-Over the past 4 months I’ve had a few of my fans testing our Free Canadian Budget Binder Spreadsheet and here is what one CBB reader shared with us…
+Over the past four months, I’ve had fans testing our Free Canadian Budget Binder Spreadsheet.

 We have over $2500 in our chequing account and just over $1000 in our projected expenses account.

-A small cost of $55 and I make a happy hubby…I can handle it.
+A small cost of $55 and I make a happy hubby.

 Thanks Mr.CBB for all your hard work.